Supabase to AWS RDS Migration

 Image

-All migration infrastructure was provisioned via a single Terraform file — auditable, version-controlled, and torn down cleanly after cutover.
+All migration infrastructure was provisioned via a single Terraform configuration — auditable, version-controlled, and torn down cleanly after cutover.

 DMS endpoint credentials are stored in Secrets Manager and referenced by ARN — never written to any file, never committed to version control.